olofmagn/iocqueryx/README.md

 - Python >= 3.10.
 - External dependencies as listed in `requirements.txt`.

-## Pending features
-- Build a common list of event properties in Qradar and Elastic for `ips/domains` and `hashes`.
-- Build a scraper that fetches IOC-related information from `ip/domains` and `hashes` to build queries more efficent.

 ## Usage

 This tool supports two modes of operation: